 The government has been wanting to change the retirement age for a long time.
 It is the voting youth that is holding it back.
 They want the same entitlements as their parents and grandparents.

 That’s a lot of money!

 That is a lot of money for the government to spend on super.
 The cost is going to explode over the next several decades.
-So by the time we get to the magic age of 65, the government has more than likely moved the goalpost further away.
-To 70 years.
+By the time we get to the magic age of 65, the government has more than likely moved the goalpost further away to 70 years.
 Or even worse, they have scrapped supper altogether.